The 10 Most Effective Tips for Customer Reactivation

 2. Segment Your Dormant Customers, and Treat Them Differently

 As marketers well know, different customers have different needs, and represent different levels of value to the firm.
 Applying segmentation is a key success factor in the reactivation effort, just as it is elsewhere in marketing.
-Consider such segmentation variables as:

 Ruth P. Stevens consults on customer acquisition and retention, and teaches marketing at companies and business schools around the world.
 She is past chair of the DMA Business-to-Business Council, and past president of the Direct Marketing Club of New York.
 Ruth was named one of the 100 Most Influential People in Business Marketing by Crain's BtoB magazine, and one of 20 Women to Watch by the Sales Lead Management Association.
 She is the author of Maximizing Lead Generation: The Complete Guide for B2B Marketers, and Trade Show and Event Marketing.
 Ruth serves as a director of Edmund Optics, Inc. She has held senior marketing positions at Time Warner, Ziff-Davis, and IBM and holds an MBA from Columbia University.